 - The village of Herstmonceux was one of the earliest centres (c1550) for the Breachs and led to a clan developing in the Dallington, Ashburnham and Burwash area.
 The wills of Thomas Breach of Herstmonceux (1620), his son and daughter-in-law Thomas (1619) and Dorothy Breach (1620) of Dallington, and grandson John Breach, cordwainer of Burwash (1684) greatly assisted in putting these families together.
 There would also appear to be further documents at the ESRO to be investigated here.
 The earliest parish register entry is the baptism of Joan Brech[sic] in 1543 at Herstmonseux and the earliest wills are 1580 (John Breache of Ashburnham) and 1599 (Joane Breache of Warbleton).

-- One of the children from Herstmonceux, George Breach, moved to Bexhill c1630s where his son Thomas was born 1640.
-Many of the East Sussex Breachs trace their roots back to the Eastbourne family of this Thomas Breach (1640-1709) and Clemence Fryar (c1640-1681).
+- One of the children from Herstmonceux, Thomas Breach (1637-1709), married Clemence Fryar at Eastbourne in 1661 and started a large family there.
+Many of the East Sussex Breachs trace their roots back to this Eastbourne family.
 Their descendants spread in both directions along the coast to Hastings and towards Seaford where they populated placed such as Piddinghoe, Litlington, West Dean, etc. Some also moved inland to Lewes and Hamsey.

 - A strong Breach presence in the Piddinghoe, Litlington, Alfriston, West Dean and East Dean parishes existed from the late 1600s through the 1700s and later.
 This group has a clear connection to the earliest Eastbourne family.
 Wills exist for Nicholas Breche of East Dean (1760) and his wife Mary Breach of Buxted (1765).
 The will of Elizabeth BEAN (1772) reveals an interesting connection to Ann BREACH (1737-1770) and her three illegitimate children.